 The WCBClaimsFiling@wcb.ny.gov mailbox is for document submission only and not for inquiries.

 - A separate email is required for each claimant with the Subject Line containing the WCB Case Number and/or claimant name.

 - Attachments to emails will be accepted in the following formats only: .TXT, .DAT, .JPG, .JPEG, .GIF, .PNG, .BMP, .DOC, .DOCX, .PPT, .PPTX, .RTF, .XLS, .XLSX, .TIF, .TIFF, .PDF, .VCF, .LNK.

-- Any email containing an attachment larger than 20 megabytes or a combined total of more than 40 megabytes will be rejected in its entirety by the system.
+- Any email with a combined total of more than 150 megabytes will be rejected in its entirety by the system.

 - Secure emails and links to documents cannot be imaged.

 - Imbedded or attached emails are not able to be read by our scanning vendor and will not be processed